 Hallmark Financial Services, Inc. ("Hallmark" and, together with subsidiaries, "we," "us" or "our") is an insurance holding company engaged in the sale of property/casualty insurance products to businesses and individuals.
-Our business involves marketing, distributing, underwriting and servicing commercial insurance in Texas, New Mexico, Idaho, Oregon, Montana, Louisiana, Oklahoma, Arkansas and Washington; marketing, distributing, underwriting and servicing non-standard personal automobile insurance in Texas, New Mexico, Arizona, Oklahoma, Arkansas, Idaho, Oregon and Washington; marketing, distributing, underwriting and servicing general aviation insurance in 47 states; and providing other insurance related services.
+Our business involves marketing, distributing, underwriting and servicing commercial insurance in nine states; marketing, distributing, underwriting and servicing general aviation insurance in 47 states; and providing other insurance related services.

 We pursue our business activities through subsidiaries whose operations are organized into four operating units which are supported by our three insurance company subsidiaries.
-Our HGA Operating Unit handles commercial insurance products and services and is comprised of Hallmark General Agency, Inc. ("Hallmark General Agency") and Effective Claims Management, Inc. Our TGA Operating Unit handles primarily commercial insurance products and services and is comprised of Texas General Agency, Inc. ("Texas General Agency"), Pan American Acceptance Corporation ("PAAC") and TGA Special Risk, Inc. ("TGASRI").
+Our HGA Operating Unit handles commercial insurance products and services and is comprised of American Hallmark Insurance Services, Inc. ("American Hallmark Insurance Services") and Effective Claims Management, Inc. ("ECM").
+Our TGA Operating Unit handles primarily commercial insurance products and services and is comprised of TGA Insurance Managers, Inc. ("Texas General Agency"), Pan American Acceptance Corporation ("PAAC") and TGA Special Risk, Inc. ("TGASRI").
 Our Aerospace Operating Unit handles general aviation insurance products and services and is comprised of Aerospace Insurance Managers, Inc. ("Aerospace Insurance Managers"), Aerospace Special Risk, Inc. ("ASRI") and Aerospace Claims Management Group, Inc. ("ACMG").
 The subsidiaries comprising our TGA Operating Unit and our Aerospace Operating Unit were all acquired effective January 1, 2006.
 Our Phoenix Operating Unit handles non-standard personal automobile insurance products and services and is comprised of American Hallmark General Agency, Inc. and Hallmark Claims Services, Inc. (both of which do business as Phoenix General Agency).
+Our insurance company subsidiaries supporting these operating units are American Hallmark Insurance Company of Texas ("AHIC"), Phoenix Indemnity Insurance Company ("PIIC") and Hallmark Specialty Insurance Company ("HSIC") (f/k/a Gulf States Insurance Company).